 Keukenhof, Tulip Fields and Dutch History

-Spring is almost here and there’s really no better place for observing it in its full bloom than at the garden of the Netherlands, Keukenhof.
-It’s not an excursion we do frequently: the Dutch of us, Lydian, has in fact never even been here until our visit in 2014, and for the Amsterdam expat, Pal, this was the first re-acquaintance after the first visit some fourteen years.
-Thus, about time to check it out: Keukenhof, its tulip fields and a bit of Dutch history.
+Spring is almost here and there’s really no better place for observing it in its full bloom than at the garden of The Netherlands, Keukenhof.
+It’s not an excursion we do frequently.
+The Dutch of us, Lydian, has in fact never even been here until our first visit.
+For the Amsterdam expat, Pal, this was the first re-acquaintance after the first visit some fourteen years ago.
+Thus, about time to check it out: Keukenhof, tulip fields and a bit of Dutch history.

 Mainly interested in the practical details of a Keukenhof visit?
 Just jump ahead in the article here.

-Ask most Amsterdammers, or any Dutch person in general, if they’ve been to Keukenhof, the Garden of Holland, and quite likely you’ll be met with intriguing eyes asking if you take them for some tourists.
+Ask most Amsterdammers, or any Dutch person in general, if they’ve been to Keukenhof, the Garden of Holland.
+Quite likely you’ll be met with intriguing eyes asking if you take them for some tourists.
 Somehow it remains one of those typical things to do in the Netherlands for visitors, but what the locals tend to avoid.
 Or is it really the case?
 Maybe it’s even one of those secret pleasures, but we who live here just don’t talk about it?

 … To Dutch Dominance in the Flower Fields